sesquideus/asmodeus/README.md

     > ./asmodeus-sky.py <dataset> <sky-config-file>

 If the observations were calculated with `streaks` option on, the sky map will contain entire meteors, otherwise only the brightest frame of each meteor is shown.
+The sky maps are saved to `datasets/<dataset>/sky/<observer>/sky.png`.

 ## Comparing two analyses and multiparametric fit
-ASMODEUS can be used to fit the meteor distributions to another (observational) dataset.
+ASMODEUS can be used to fit the meteor distributions to another (observational) dataset with

+    > ./asmodeus-multifit <dataset> <other-dataset> <multifit-config-file>

+The program outputs the optimal values of parameters.
+Currently this is not implemented!

 # Thanks
 I would like to thank Juraj Tóth as the advisor of my master thesis, which required this program to be written,